loosolab/UROPA/docs_rst/introduction.rst

 ===========
-UROPA (‘Universal RObust Peak Annotator’) is a tool facilitating the analysis of next-generation sequencing methods for chromatin biology, like ChIPseq or ATACseq.
+UROPA (‘Universal RObust Peak Annotator’) is a tool facilitating the analysis of next-generation sequencing methods for chromatin biology, like ChIP-seq or ATAC-seq.
 It is designed to annotate enrichted genomic regions (peaks) of interest generated from any peak caller (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq).